 The last song Bowie performed on stage before his retirement from live performances in Nov 2006 was “Changes”, during his three-song set at New York’s Hammerstein Ballroom.

-Bowie made guest appearances with many artists including Mott the Hoople, Lou Reed, Iggy & the Stooges, Steeleye Span, Placebo, Tina Turner, Adrian Belew, Mick Ronson, Pet Shop Boys, Reeves Gabrels, Goldie, Earl Slick and Arcade Fire.
+Bowie made guest appearances with many artists including Mott the Hoople, Lou Reed, Iggy and the Stooges, Steeleye Span, Placebo, Tina Turner, Adrian Belew, Mick Ronson, Pet Shop Boys, Reeves Gabrels, Goldie, Earl Slick and Arcade Fire.

 His image appears on every single one of his album covers – except the UK release of The Buddha Of Suburbia and his final album, Blackstar.